 Bees pollinate flowers

-Bees pollinate around 75-80% of food crops around the world.
-Without bees to spread pollen between flowers, plants wouldn’t be able to reproduce and there would suddenly be a lot fewer plants in the world.
+Bees pollinate 75-80% of food crops worldwide.
+Without bees to spread pollen between flowers, plants wouldn't be able to reproduce, and there would suddenly be a lot fewer plants in the world.

 Without pollination, plants can’t reproduce

-Fewer plants means less food, clothing and even medicines!
+Fewer plants mean less food, clothing and even medicines!

 Plants are useful for lots of reasons

 Plants also absorb carbon dioxide from the environment and produce oxygen ( by a process called photosynthesis ).
-Humans and animals need oxygen to breathe and plants are vital for reducing carbon dioxide levels in the air.
+Humans and animals need oxygen to breathe, and plants play a vital role in reducing carbon dioxide levels in the air.

 Animals eat plants

 Plants are an important food source for many animals, not just humans.
-If plant populations were to decline the ripple effect would spread up the food chain.
+If plant populations decline, the ripple effect will spread up the food chain.

 Building a bee or bug hotel will attract bees to your garden and give them a safe place to live.